opdavies/drupal-module-tdd-blog/README.md

 - I want to see a list of all published pages at `/pages`
 - Ordered alphabetically by title

+## Dependencies

+The module has a dependency on the `tightenco/collect` library which is required in its `composer.json` file.
+This will need to be installed via Composer in order for the tests to run.

+The library is used only to make it simpler to retrieve data from within an array of view results so that assertions can be made against it.
+The same tests could be written in a slightly different way without the dependency if needed.

 ## Running the Tests

 These tests are functional tests based on the `BrowserTestBase` class so need